yycorcino/distributed-system-for-movie-recommendations/README.md

 Our system utilizes PySpark to create a job that recommends movies to a selected user based on their  previous movie ratings.
 The system operates on a movie dataset and user dataset stored in Google Cloud Storage (GCP) via a bucket path, which is accessed by the PySpark job.
 How it works:
-    1. Data Loading: The job loads the necessary data files from GCP.
+1. **Data Loading**: The job loads the necessary data files from GCP.
-    2. Filtering and Recommendation: The system asks the user for a user ID to generate a personalized list of 10 movies.
+2. **Filtering and Recommendation**: The system asks the user for a user ID to generate a personalized list of 10 movies.
 It identifies the user’s preferred genres based on their previous movie rankings that scored a 5 or higher.
 It then selects a list of 10 random movies that also have an average rating of 5 or higher.
-    3. Output: The system generates and presents a list of 10 movies to recommend to the selected user.
+3. **Output**: The system generates and presents a list of 10 movies to recommend to the selected user.
 The output includes details such as the movie title, release date, vote average, and genre(s).

 ### Creating GCP Bucket

-Create a new bucket and upload the following files: rec_movies.py master_movies.csv users_list.csv
+Create a new bucket and upload the following files:
+- `rec_movies.py`
+- `master_movies.csv`
+- `users_list.csv`

 ### Usage